Topological sampling through windings

 We have also studied the dependence on the size of the winding region, $L_{w}$.
 In Fig.~\ref{fig:Lwdep} we show the autocorrelation times for $P$, $Q$ and the acceptance rate of the winding step as function of $L_{w}$: the acceptance of the winding grows with $L_{w}$ reaching $50\%$ at the largest $L_{w}$ considered, and $\tau_Q$ improves in a correlated fashion, while $\tau_P$ is insensitive to $L_{w}$.

 One can understand the improvement of the acceptance rate of the winding step with $L_{w}$.
 The change in the action when a winding is performed is restricted to the plaquettes at the boundary of $S_{w}$, and is due to the change in the links at the boundary---see violet region in Fig.~\ref{fig:winddraw}.
-The change in the phase of the plaquette, $\delta\theta_p$, is therefore $\pm {\pi\over 2 L_{w}} $, depending on the face of the square.
-We refer to $\partial S_{w}^\pm$ as the boundary where the change is positive or negative.
-For sufficiently large $L_{w}$ the change in the phase of the plaquette is small and we can approximate
+The change in the phase of the plaquette, $\delta \theta_{p}$, due to the transformation $\Omega^{\pm}$ is therefore $\mp \frac{\pi}{2L_{w}}$.
+We refer to $\delta S_{w}$ as the outer boundary of the winding region.
+For sufficiently large $L_{w}$, the change in the phase of the plaquette is small and we can approximate

 The average of the first term of $\Delta S$ vanishes, while the last term averages to

 The acceptance increases as $L_{w} \rightarrow \infty$ at fixed $\beta$, since the change in the action averages to zero.
 We therefore conclude that the most efficient approach is to set the winding size to the largest possible value in this case.